Peter Christopherson

 Peter Martin Christopherson (27 February 1955 – 25 November 2010), also known as Sleazy, was an English musician, music video director, commercial artist, designer, and photographer.
 He was best known as a member of design agency Hipgnosis and a co-founder of the bands Throbbing Gristle, Psychic TV, and Coil.
-He also directed the Nine Inch Nails short musical horror film Broken (1993).
+He also directed a number of music videos, prominently the Nine Inch Nails short musical horror film Broken (1993).
 After his relocation to Thailand in 2005, he embarked on a solo career under the name The Threshold HouseBoys Choir.

 Early life

 Peter Martin Christopherson was born in Leeds on 27 February 1955.
 His father, Derman Christopherson (1915–2000), was a professor of engineering who became master of Magdalene College, Cambridge.
 After school, Christopherson moved to Buffalo, New York to study computer programming, theatre design, and video at the University at Buffalo, where he developed an interest in performance art and the work of photographers such as Robert Mapplethorpe and Arthur Tress.